JoeGandy/RSMap/README.md

 #### Issues to fix before going live
 - Double check troll stronghold shortcuts
 - Double check Arandar Shorcuts
-- icons inside of dungeons not working on hover when it would appear offscreen

 #### Goal features
 - Monster Locator (Searching for a monster would show you locations)
 - Convert coord clues to map coordinates (Needed but difficult to do)